terramate-io/terramate/docs/change-detection.md

 # Module change detection

-A terraform stack could be composed of multiple local modules and if that's the case then any change to its modules code will mark the stack as changed.
+A Terraform stack can be composed of multiple local modules and if that's the case then any changes on a module that a stack references will mark the stack as changed.
-The rationale is that if any module changed then stack needs to be re-deployed.
+The rationale is that if any module referenced by a stack changed then the stack itself changed and needs to be re-deployed.

 See the example below: